Speeding Tickets in Jefferson County, NY

 Jefferson County speeding tickets can be very costly.
 Most fines run between $150 to $600, although higher fines are possible.
 In addition, drivers are required to pay a NYS surcharge of $88 (in Watertown) or $93 (anywhere else in the county).
 One can also be charged a DMV Driver Responsibility Assessment (DRA) fee if the speeding ticket results in 6 or more points being assessed on the license.
 A DRA costs $300 plus $75 for each point over 6.
 Drivers can also expect their auto insurance rates to go up by several hundred dollars per year after paying a speeding ticket.

-Speeding Ticket Data from Jefferson County, NY
+Speeding Tickets Data from Jefferson County, NY

-Number of Speeding Tickets Given in Jefferson County, NY
+Number of Speeding Tickets Issued in Jefferson County (NY), 2012 – 2021

-Year# of Speeding Tickets
+YearNumber of Speeding Tickets

 Jefferson County Geography and How It Relates to Traffic Tickets